Why tree preservation is important

 It is the property owner’s responsibility to ensure the conditions of a planning permit or overlay are met.

 Council has the power to prosecute anyone for breaking a tree preservation order associated with an overlay or permit condition.
 This includes removing, cutting down, topping, lopping, ring barking or causing any damage to the tree directly or indirectly.

-If you have a query about the process for pruning of mature trees on private property or questions about a particular tree on private property, email Council Tree Maintenance or phone Council on 9240 1111 and an Urban Forestry Officer will get in touch.
+If you have a query about the process for pruning of mature trees on private property or questions about a particular tree on private property, email Moreland Trees or phone Council on 9240 1111 and an Urban Forestry Officer will get in touch.